insightindustry/sqlathanor/docs/index.rst

       splits its various pieces into multiple modules and forces you to use many ``import`` statements.

-      The example below maintains this strategy to show how **SQLAthanor** is a 1:1 drop-in replacement.
+      The example above maintains this strategy to show how **SQLAthanor** is a 1:1 drop-in replacement.
 But obviously, you can import all of the items you need in just one ``import`` statement.